 Last week we introduced Routine Sorting on My Morning Routine.
 In a nutshell, we added informative data labels on every routine card, as well as the ability to sort routines based on these data points.

-For example, I considered using TinySort, because the core is already very compact, but I didn’t need many of its features and would have had to implement others (bedtime after midnight) myself.
+For example, I considered using TinySort, because the core is already very compact, but I still didn’t need many of its features and would have had to implement others (bedtime after midnight) myself.

 The minified version of MMR’s sorting code is almost six times smaller, and the compressed version five times.
-Plus it already covers the bedtime is after midnight case, which I’d still have to add to TinySort.
+Plus it already covers the bedtime is after midnight case, which I’d still have to develop and add to TinySort.

 |619 bytes minified||3.645 bytes minified|